Chapter 9:

 BAM!

 Frigyes repeatedly smashed the stones against Lev’s face like boxing gloves.
 He was shoving the monster backwards and out of the bastion.
-Blood was flying out of Lev’s face, and he futilely tried to fight with his now nubbed hands.
+Blood was flying out of Lev’s face, as he futilely tried to fight with his stubbed hands.

-Frigyes made one final slam to his face, causing Lev to stumble backwards and off the pier, into the water.
+Frigyes made one final slam to Lev's face, causing him to stumble backwards and off the pier, into the water.

 “KITEZH!” yelled Marigold from the bastion.
 Marigold clumsily walked over and fell on top of Kitezh.
 Tears fell from Marigold’s face as she embraced Kitezh on the ground.